LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

   ##### 2. **USA**

-America has always been a popular travel destination due to its spiral of metropolis and small town charms.
+Second to the most visited countries, America has always been a popular travel destination due to its spiral of metropolis and small town charms.
 Travel trends include city hopping and road trips.
 New York claims to have over 800 different languages spoken within the city.

 * **San Francisco’s Golden Gate Bridge** - is a suspension bridge spanning the Golden Gate, the one-mile-wide strait connecting San Francisco Bay and the Pacific Ocean.